Could your sweet tooth be making your tinnitus worse?

 This discovery highlights the possibility of a link between tinnitus symptom intensity and dietary change, but there is still research to be done in this area.

 Before you make any changes to your diet, be sure to consult your local HEARINGLife clinic.
-You can book your FREE* hearing check here, or give us a call on 1800 030 502.
+You can book your no cost* hearing check here, or give us a call on 1800 030 502.

 1Better Health Channel, Tinnitus.
 Accessed March, 2017.